See Your House in Any Paint Color — Free AI Exterior Visualizer

 We opened the original photo as a space in Renovate AI, then told RAI what to change and what to keep.
 The short directions in each blockquote above are literally what we typed.
 No prompt engineering, no specifications.
 Just plain language describing the change.

 The skill is naming what to keep.
 Most people only say what they want changed.
-The move that separates a believable result from a fantasy is naming what stays — the landscaping, the roofline, the window placement — because that’s the anchor everything else reads against.
-In RAI that anchor also tells it what not to move, which is why all three of these read as the same house: three directions on one home, not three different homes that vaguely resemble yours.
+The move that separates a believable result from a fantasy is naming what stays: the landscaping, the roofline, the window placement.
+That’s the anchor everything else reads against.
+In RAI the anchor also tells it what not to move, which is why all three of these read as the same house: three directions on one home, not three different homes that vaguely resemble yours.

 See What Your House Could Look Like